100backslash001/leetcode/README.md

 # LeetCode-Info
-LeetCode-Info is small parser that allows you to view small profile statistics on the litcode
+LeetCode-Info is small parser that allows you to view small profile statistics on the LeetCode

 ## Example
 Just run `python main.py`